nikola-bodrozic/cypress-react/README.md

 # Cypress Spec Testing

-This repo shows how to test SPA app in container using Cypress that is also in container.
+This repo shows how to test React app in container using Cypress that is also in container.

 Image `<docker-hub-user>/react-nginx` has page `/users` that renders users from json typicode.
 The end point is `https://jsonplaceholder.typicode.com/users` and it's mocked so during testing no live API is requred.